What is BIM? What are its Benefits to the Construction Industry?

 - Reducing overall costs.

-Building information modelling and automated quantities technologies can provide the industry with consequential opportunities to raise the quality of the industry to a much higher and sophisticated level.
+Building information modeling and automated quantities technologies can provide the industry with consequential opportunities to raise the quality of the industry to a much higher and sophisticated level.
 Having the capability to simulate a range of data options with real-time cost advice and carry on throughout the detailed design, construction, and operational stages, BIM will surely place construction practices at a higher value.

 This article is the first in a series covering building information modelling (BIM).
 Supplement this reading with articles discussing the history of BIM, the roles in a BIM project cycle, the challenges and potentials of this emerging construction technology, what are its future implications, and the common myths surrounding its use.
 To add to your productivity repository, you might want to download the ebook, The Circle of Productivity.